 No search results are returned

-If no results are returned when you search for a tutorial project package, confirm the following points:
+If no results are returned when you search for a tutorial project package, review the following image and table to confirm that you have followed the steps correctly.

-- You entered your search term in the search box at the top of the browser, not in the Name box at the bottom.
+Your search terms are entered in the search box at the top of the dialog box.

 If ArcGIS Enterprise appears under Portal, see the link in the previous section to add an ArcGIS Online portal connection.